anna-38/anna-38/README.md

 - ⛺ I'm in love with multi-day trekkings.
 Recently, I've also finished a rock climbing course and I'll be enthusiastic to share an adventure or my previous experiences information with you if you are interested.
 Next goal for this August: Alta Via n2 in Dolomiti, two weeks between Bressanone and Feltre.
 - 🎲 From time to time, I travel around Varia as a Fire Genasi trying to resolve the mistery of Black Rain.
 - :house: I've just moved in with my boyfriend: still managing not to set the house on fire.
 - :open_book: Particularly during my daily commute, I love reading.
-Open to any suggestion, I also really appreciate comics.
+Open to any suggestions, I also really appreciate comics.
 One of my favorite is **Palestine** by Joe Sacco.

 - 📧 How to reach me: anva98@gmail.com :watermelon: